villevt/Sental/readme.md

 Frontend can be run from `frontend`-folder with `npm start`.
 Note that an enviroment variable REACT_APP_BACKEND_URL has to be specified to connect to the backend api.

-NOTE: The frontend is not responsive and won't look good on mobile devices.

 ## Deployment

 The project is set up to work with containers.
 Due to Google Cloud free-tier limitations, I decided to *not* fully automate the build/deployment process.
 My process for deploying is: